Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 If you do not want to download the software immediately, you can always do this later in your ATLAS.ti account.
 To do so, select My Applications.

 The trial version can be used for 5 active days by one person on one computer within a period of 3 months.
+At the end of the test period, you can continue to use ATLAS.ti with limited functionality.
+If your project contains more than 10 documents, 50 quotations or 25 codes, you can no longer save any changes.
+Thus, ATLAS.ti then becomes a read-only version.

 You can initiate the purchase of a full licence from your ATLAS.ti account.
 After activating the licence, and the program can be used again at full capacity.
+You can also continue to work on your project without any data loss.

 You cannot install a trial version again on the same computer.